nleiva/xrgrpc/README.md

 - **JSON** (Merge)

-Applies YANG/JSON formatted config to one device/router (merges with existing config) from the list in [config.json](example/input/config.json).
+Applies a YANG/JSON formatted config to one device/router (merges with existing config) from the list in [config.json](example/input/config.json).
 It reads the target from [yangconfig.json](example/input/yangconfig.json).
-The

 ```bash
 example/mergeconfig$ ./mergeconfig